MarlinFirmware/MarlinDocumentation/_articles/development/configuration.md

 #define EXTRUDERS 1
 {% endhighlight %}

-This defines how many extruders you have for your 3d printer model.

-If you have more than one extruder, uncomment and edit the lines below  {x,y} are the x and y offsets of extruder 1 from extruder 2 in mm.
+This defines how many extruders (tools) the printer has.
+Further on you can specify the type of extruder (such as SINGLENOZZLE), and their arrangement (such as DUAL_X_CARRIAGE).
+These additional settings help Marlin determine how many steppers and hotends your extruders have and how they relate to one another.

 {% highlight cpp %}
-//#define EXTRUDER_OFFSET_X {0.0, 20.00}
+//#define HOTEND_OFFSET_X {0.0, 20.00}
-//#define EXTRUDER_OFFSET_Y {0.0, 5.00}
+//#define HOTEND_OFFSET_Y {0.0, 5.00}
 {% endhighlight %}

-As for more than 2 extruder at once, I'm not sure how to set them up.
+Hotend offsets are needed if you have more than one extruder (or if your extruder has more than one nozzle).
+These specify the offset in mm between your extruders' nozzles.
+Leave the first element set to 0.0.
+The second element in each array corresponds to the next hotend.
+You can add more offsets if you have 3 or more extruders.

 ***